ivanestro/Spring-Assignment-1/README.md

 - `git branch`: git branch is used to list all the branches in the repository, right now we only have main which will list "main" branch.
 - `git merge`: git merge is used to merge main and sub branch.
 - `git checkout`: git checkout is used to switch between different branches example main to sub branch.

+## My Unique Touch

+There are things that set me apart from others:

+- You can work with a new branch called subdirectory the main branch will not be affected.
+- Promotes collaboration without downtime because of sub branches which the main branch will not be affected until all parties agree to merge.
+- Changes made from the new branch will only be affected to "new-branch" will show on the history.
+- Bug fixes on sub branch will not affect the main branch.

+[EOF]